-MTHFR: Genetic mutation could be the underlying cause of weight gain or prevent weight loss
+MTHFR: Genetic mutation may be an underlying cause of weight gain or prevent weight loss

-MTHFR: Genetic mutation could be the underlying cause of weight gain or prevent weight loss
+MTHFR: Genetic mutation may be an underlying cause of weight gain or prevent weight loss

 - So, what exactly is MTHFR?

 - The importance of B vitamins impacting MTHFR and weight loss